NAIF offers a SPICE-enhanced version of the open source

 planetary missions for which substantial or complete sets of SPICE data are

 available.
-With these extensions SPICE-enhanced Cosmographia should also be of interest to professional scientists and engineers.
+With these extensions SPICE-enhanced Cosmographia should be of

 Cosmographia is a stand-alone application for which executable binaries have